Have you been charged with an offence? A guide to appearing in the Magistrates Court

 How do I prepare for the hearing?

-You need to get legal advice once you have received a copy of the brief of evidence.
+You need to get legal advice once you have received a copy of the police brief of evidence.

 You need to know what the police must prove in court.
 Get the lawyer to explain the elements of the offence the police have to prove.